ryedin/site/_introduction/getting-started.md

 ## Connect an AWS Account

-Next, click the **Setup** button then **Connect an AWS account** link and give Convox AWS credentials.
+Next, click the **Setup** button then **Connect an AWS account** link and give Convox an AWS access key.
 This gives Convox access and permission to help manage resources in your AWS account.

 See [AWS Integration](/docs/aws-integration) for more details.

-## Launch a Production-Ready Cluster
+## Launch your private PaaS

 Next, click on the **Add a Rack** button, followed by **Install a New Rack** in the top navigation bar.
 Enter a descriptive Rack name such as `production` if you plan to deploy production services, or `development` if this is for testing.